 Interview by Marko Syrjala

-On SECOND HAND LIFE, there’s a track called ‘Stroke of Midnight’ that was originally written for Deep Purple.
-Can you tell us more about how that song ende up being in your solo album?
+On SECOND HAND LIFE, there’s a track called ‘Stroke of Midnight’ originally written for Deep Purple.
+Can you tell us more about how that song ended up being in your solo album?

 Ritchie Blackmore emailed me out of the blue.
-Well, first he called me to go to the Christmas party and I was like "Aaaah, really?
-I’m in the studio, sorry, I can’t go.".
-But I wanted to, I hadn’t seen him in years and I was very impressed that he [called me], I was like "Oh, okay, something’s happening here.".
-He said "Look, the world… the fans should hear the song."
-It’s a great song, it’s a signature Blackmore riff, it’s a killer Blackmore riff and I think Karl [Cochran] played it great.
-So Ritchie emailed me three or four times and we went back and forth deciding this and that.
-He also wanted me to do an other song that was dropped, from the Purple days, but I didn’t have any room for it on the album.
+Well, first he called me to go to the Christmas party, and I was like, “Aaaah, really?
+I’m in the studio, sorry, I can’t go.”.
+But I wanted to, I hadn’t seen him in years, and I was very impressed that he [called me], I was like “Oh, okay, something’s happening here.”.
+He said, “Look, the world… the fans should hear the song.”
+It’s a great song, it’s a signature Blackmore riff, it’s a killer Blackmore riff, and I think Karl [Cochran] played it great.
+So Ritchie emailed me three or four times, and we went back and forth, deciding this.
+He also wanted me to do another song that was dropped from the Purple days, but I didn’t have any room for it on the album.
 I think the album flows better this way, maybe next time.

 Have you already got that other track recorded?

 It’s in the can, but I don’t know if we’ll use it.
-We may, it’s a good song, it was on the commercial side of Deep Purple.
-You see what we were trying to do with Deep Purple was to make them more like Aerosmith.
-When Desmond Child came in, Aerosmith got very radio friendly and were doing all the ballads and all that stuff.
-They were still Aerosmith, but advanced into a modern world, that’s what we were trying to do with Deep Purple and I think that the Purple fanclub and everybody totally overreacted emotionally, like a knee jerk reaction.
-They really didn’t give ‘Slaves and Masters’ a chance, it’s a brilliant album.
+We may; it’s a good song, it was on the commercial side of Deep Purple.
+You see, what we were trying to do with Deep Purple was to make them more like Aerosmith.
+When Desmond Child came in, Aerosmith got very radio-friendly and was doing all the ballads and all that stuff.
+They were still Aerosmith but advanced into a modern world, that’s what we were trying to do with Deep Purple, and I think that the Purple Fanclub and everybody totally overreacted emotionally, like a knee-jerk reaction.
+They really didn’t give ‘Slaves and Masters’ a chance.
+It’s a brilliant album.

-Yeah, it is, from those sessions, just like ‘Stroke of Midnight’.
-So was ‘Second Hand Life’, but it was not meant for Purple, Jim [Peterik] and I just wrote it because Desmond Child had given me a booklet about his community, the name of which translated means "second hand life" and the basic premise of the song and the book and his commune where he lived, before he hit it big, was that most of us live a second hand life because we follow a father, we follow the priest, we follow the leaders, the government or whatever.
-We never really do what we want and that really is what you’re supposed to do in life.
-That’s why everything else is "second hand".
+Yeah, it is, from those sessions, just like ‘Stroke of Midnight.’
+So was ‘Second Hand Life,’ but it was not meant for Purple, Jim [Peterik].
+I just wrote it because Desmond Child had given me a booklet about his community, the name of which translated means “second-hand life” and the basic premise of the song and the book and his commune where he lived before he hit it big, was that most of us live a second-hand life.
+After all, we follow a father, and we follow the priest.
+We follow the leaders, the government, or whatever.
+We never really do what we want, and that really is what you’re supposed to do in life.
+That’s why everything else is “second hand.”

 Can you tell us something about the SUNSTORM project?